neo4j-field/gsummit2024/README.md

 As you can see now in the data model, there is an `OperationalPoint` label and it is connected to itself with a `SECTION` relationship.
 This means, `OperationalPoint`s are connected together and make up the rail network (as in the real world).

-The name of an `OperationPoint` has been extracted to the `OperationalPointName` node because there are `OperationalPoint`s with multiple names.
+> The name of an `OperationalPoint` has been extracted to the `OperationalPointName` node because there are `OperationalPoint`s with multiple names.
 These are typically `BorderPoint`s where each country has a different name for the `BorderPoint`.
 For example, the `BorderPoint` between Sweden and Denmark has the names 'Peberholm gränsen' (Sweden), and 'Peberholm grænse' (Denmark).

 ---
-## Run some Cypher queries on your Graph (database)
+## Run some Cypher queries on your Graph

 > You can find a copy of these queries in the [`all_queries.cypher`](https://raw.githubusercontent.com/cskardon/gsummit2023/main/cypher/all_queries.cypher) file.
 >